 Whilst on the journey up we will be eating basic meals in local restaurants.
 On the river, we will be using dehydrated rations for two days.
 Once in the community, we will be eating basic staples in line with our hosts.
 Expect bland, repetition and small quantities.
 You will likely lose weight.

 I’m a vegetarian.
 Can I join?

 Teammates with dietary requirements are welcome to apply for this expedition and should state their specific requirements when applying.
-Those unable or unwilling to eat as the Pygmies eat (which will include meat caught locally) may be required to bring their own suitable alternative.
+While we endeavour to welcome all dietary requirements on all our expeditions, it’s worth taking into consideration those unable or unwilling to eat as the Pygmies eat (which will include meat caught locally), could find it impacts their ability to immerse themselves in the community.
+You may also be required to bring their own suitable alternative.